All Episodes

 And so they were excited to be here, excited to be at the event.

-They were all excited supporters, you could tell of him in 2008.
+They were all excited supporters, you could tell, of him in 2008.

-And they felt very nervous, like nervous supporters of him is probably the best way to describe them.
+And they felt very nervous, like nervous supporters of him, is probably the best way to describe them.

-That's what that's what a nervous supporter is.
+That's what a nervous supporter is.

 Who's to know?